-Launch the LCMS Data Explorer by clicking this link (https://landscape-change-explorer.appspot.com/).
+Launch the LCMS Data Explorer by clicking this link (http://lcms.forestry.oregonstate.edu/).
 Begin by focusing on the tools along the right side of the browser window.
-These are the default tools within all web mapping applications using Google.
+These are the default tools within all web mapping applications using Google Maps.

-At the top left you can choose between map view and satellite view for your base layer.
+At the top right you can choose between map view and satellite view for your base layer.

 Map view has a checkbox drop-down option to turn terrain view on and off.